CODT 1.0 Atlantic

 Metadata is data that provides information about other data.
 A data set is a collection of data records.
 As defined herein, a Metadata Set is metadata stored in data sets.

-An RDBMS store information about the database schema in metadata sets, the system tables.
+An RDBMS stores information about the database schema in metadata sets, the system tables.
 For example, an RDBMS SYSCOLUMNS table comprises COLUMN_NAME, TABLE_NAME, DATATYPE, NULLS, and other information about the column.
 COLUMN_NAME and TABLE_NAME define a unique key for the SYSCOLUMNS table.

 Likewise, the CODT metadata sets are isomorphic representations of ontology, entity-relationship, and data modeling tool-specific metadata.